The shells I picked out of the sand

 as the sunlight licked my skin

-in a different tongue
+in a foreign tongue

 are now gathering dust,